Chiselbury

-Chiselbury is the site of an Iron Age univallate hillfort located in Wiltshire.
+Chiselbury is the site of an Iron Age univallate hillfort in Wiltshire, England.
 The hillfort is sub-circular in plan, and encloses an area of approximately 10.5 acre.
 It is defined by an earthen rampart up to 3.6 m in height and an external ditch, up to a maximum of 1.6 m in depth.
-A gap in the southeastern side of the rampart, and a corresponding causeway across the ditch, is thought to be the original entrance and is associated with a small 'D' shaped embanked enclosure, which is apparently visible on aerial photographs.
+A gap in the south-eastern side of the rampart, and a corresponding causeway across the ditch, is thought to be the original entrance and is associated with a small D-shaped embanked enclosure, which is apparently visible on aerial photographs.
 Although the enclosure has subsequently been degraded by ploughing, it is still apparent as a series of low earthworks.

 Limited archaeological investigation of the interior of the hillfort in the early 20th century failed to find any direct traces of occupation.
 However, outside of the fort some Iron Age pottery and a lead spindle whorl were found.
 In addition, two Roman coins, one of which dated to the reign of Emperor Constantine I, were said to have been found within the central area.
 An Iron Age sword and scabbard were also found on the nearby trackway which runs along the ridge top.

 The hillfort is abutted on both its northern and southern sides by embanked ditches or cross dykes.
 Their precise function is unknown but the manner in which they cut the ridge suggests that they were intended to prevent movement along it.
 The Northern Cross dyke, 90 m in length, ran from the ditch of the hillfort across the top of the ridge before continuing part way down its northern slopes.
 Although visible in 1928, the section between the hillfort and the edge of the ridge has subsequently been infilled by ploughing, but survives as a buried feature.
 The Southern Cross dyke, which survives as a discontinuous series of banks and ditches, (sections of which are filled in but survive as buried features) is a total of 180 m in length.
-It travels roughly south-southeast from the 'D' shaped enclosure, down the southern slope of the ridge, and into the base of a valley.
+It travels roughly south-south-east from the D-shaped enclosure, down the southern slope of the ridge, and into the base of a valley.